-The Gibbons Creek Lignite Mine, which was the original source of fuel for the Gibbons Creek Steam Electric Station, was closed in 1996.
-The reclamation of the mine site and the release of reclamation obligations have been ongoing activities since that time.
-Currently, field reclamation activities are essentially complete, and TMPA is in the process of applying for bond release with the Railroad Commission of Texas, the main regulatory authority.
+TMPA closed the Gibbons Creek Lignite Mine, which was the original source of fuel for the GCSES, in 1996 and has been pursuing reclamation of the mine site and release of mine reclamation obligations since that time.
+Field reclamation activities have essentially been completed and TMPA is in the process of filing applications for bond release with the Railroad Commission of Texas, the main regulatory authority.

 TMPA originally had approximately 8,810 acres under mine reclamation bond.
-As of the end of fiscal year 2020, TMPA has obtained full bond release on approximately 7,300 acres (83%) and has submitted applications for final bond release on another 640 acres (7%).
+As of the end of September 2021, TMPA has obtained full bond release on approximately 7,860 acres (89%), has filed applications for final bond release on 540 acres (6%), and is preparing applications for another 350 acres (4%).
+In September 2021, the Texas Railroad Commission established TMPA's reclamation bond requirement at \$5.5 million.

 TMPA will continue to aggressively pursue bond release.
-It is projected that by the end of fiscal year 2021, most of the area will have been released from all reclamation obligations.
+It is projected that by the end of fiscal year 2022, most of the area will have been released from all reclamation obligations.
 In the meantime, land maintenance and mandatory long-term monitoring programs will continue to meet all permitting and regulatory requirements.